 Once I’ve sorted out simple problems, I was ready to connect my little precious computer … and … F>A>I>L

 I wasn’t able to tune my TV to the proper frequency.
 By proper, I mean ANY visible video output.

-That was not a case here, but still nothing really fancy.
+That was not the case here, but still nothing fancy.

 That was enough to get a decent video output on a modern TV

 I’ve put it all inside an original modulator case.

 All the above work finally let me power on that little machine made by Lord Sinclair on my modern flat TV screen 😀